-Dr Keith Bensusan (Chair)
+Dr Darren Fa (Chair)

 Professor Catherine Bachleda

-Her leadership positions include: Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice President for Academic Affairs in an accredited American-style university located in Morocco; and more recently Deputy Vice-Chancellor at the University of Gibraltar.
-In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, program design and implementation, resource allocation and statutory compliance.
+Professor Catherine Bachleda is Vice-Chancellor of the University of Gibraltar.
+She has over a decade of experience working in the tertiary environment, underpinned by almost 25 years of experience in the service industries of health, law, and education.
+Over the course of her career she has held leadership positions that include: Chief Executive Officer of an accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice-President for Academic Affairs at an accredited American Liberal Arts University located in Morocco and Deputy Vice-Chancellor at the University of Gibraltar.
+In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, programme design and implementation, resource allocation and statutory compliance.
 She also possesses extensive experience in establishing accreditation compliant processes and in business development.
-Her main research interests lie in the fields of consumer behaviour and services marketing.
-She was awarded Outstanding Paper in the 2017 Emerald Literati Network Awards for Excellence.

 Dr Jennifer Ballantine Perera

 Dr Jennifer Ballantine Perera is the Director of the University of Gibraltar’s Institute for Gibraltar and Mediterranean Studies and is based at the Gibraltar Garrison Library.
 Jennifer holds a PhD in Postcolonial Studies from the University of Kent and was the Research Associate on the Arts and Humanities Research Council (AHRC) funded project ‘Gibraltar Community and Identity’ (2003 – 2006).

 With Professor Andrew Canessa, University of Essex, she is the recipient of a major award from the Economic and Social Research Council (ESRC), for their project ‘Bordering on Britishness: An Oral History of Gibraltar in the 20th Century’ which started in September 2013.